rjsf-team/react-jsonschema-form/docs/api-reference/uiSchema.md

 ### `removed` option

-You can use this option to remove the submit button completely from the form.
-Nice option, if the form is just for viewing purposes
+You can set this property to `true` to remove the submit button completely from the form.
+Nice option, if the form is just for viewing purposes.

 ### `submitText` option